grodansparadis/Pi_SD_SAVER/README.md

   #### for the Attiny85

+  1. in the Arduino IDE Tools tab, choose `Processor Attiny85` and `Clock Internal 8 MHz` and do a `Burn Bootloader`
-  1. copy <a href="https://github.com/jeanrocco/Pi_SD_SAVER/blob/master/PI_SD_SAVER.ino">PI_SD_SAVER.ino</a> to your Arduino IDE and upload it to the Attiny85 using your favorite programmer.
+  2. copy <a href="https://github.com/jeanrocco/Pi_SD_SAVER/blob/master/PI_SD_SAVER.ino">PI_SD_SAVER.ino</a> to your Arduino IDE and upload it to the Attiny85 using your favorite programmer.

  ***